Héctor Yazalde: International career

 Yazalde earned ten caps for Argentina, appearing at the 1974 FIFA World Cup where he scored twice in three matches (both against Haiti, 4–1 win).

+In spite of having returned to his country intent on being selected for the following tournament, to be held on home soil, and with the promise of Julio Grondona, head of the Argentine Football Association, that he would make the final squad, Yazalde was ultimately not picked and fell into a deep depression.

 Personal life

+Yazalde was the sixth of eight children, and grew up in the same neighbourhood as Diego Maradona.
+He initially wanted to become a doctor, but as his family did not have the means to support this ambition, he began selling several items on street corners, returning home with his pockets full of small coins (known as chirolas, the singular form of the word later becoming his nickname).

 Yazalde married Portuguese model/actress Maria do Carmo de Deus on 16 July 1973.
-In addition to modeling, Carmen – as he referred to her in Spanish, which stuck – had a brief career in acting in European cult films under the name Britt Nichols, but rarely spoke about this stage of her life since marrying the player.
+Carmen – as he referred to her in Spanish, which stuck – had a brief career in acting in European cult films under the name Britt Nichols, but rarely spoke about this stage of her life since marrying the player.

-Carmen came with him to Argentina to settle down, but the couple separated 14 years later though they never got legally divorced.
+Maria do Carmo came with Yazalde to Argentina to settle down, but the couple separated 14 years later though they never got legally divorced.
 They had one son, Gonçalo.

 Death

 Yazalde died in Buenos Aires on 18 June 1997, from hemorrhage and heart failure.
 He was aged 51.